 - Chocolataria das Flores serves hot chocolate according to the consistency you desire.
 You can also order a cup of hot chocolate with Port wine and whipped cream.
 Chocolataria das Flores always uses chocolate with 60% cacao.

 - Go to Moustache Cofee House if you want to drink hot chocolate in a cozy interior with great customer service.
 They make their hot chocolate with cocoa powder, so don’t expect anything fancy.

 - For a healthier hot chocolate, go to Noshi Coffee.
-They use 85% cacao with stevia.
+They use 85% cacao chocolate with stevia.

 Celebrate Saint Martin Day

 Like many other countries, Portugal celebrates Saint Martin on the 11th of November.
 Saint Martin was a Roman soldier who cut his cloak in half to give it to a naked beggar during the winter.
 In that same night, Saint Martin dreamed that Jesus was wearing the half cloak he gave away.
 And that’s when he decided to be baptized.

 During Autumn in Porto, you can attend a magusto, a gathering to celebrate Saint Martin.
 In a magusto, people roast chestnuts on bonfires and drink wine, jeropiga or água-pé.

 Many people have the magusto in the street, so don’t be shy and simply join the party.